-My grandma’s baked ziti will quickly become a family favorite.
-Easy vegetarian comfort food that you can make ahead or freeze for later!
+My grandma’s vegetarian baked ziti will quickly become a family favorite.
+Requires only 5 ingredients!
+Easy comfort food that you can make ahead or freeze for later.
+Hands down the best baked ziti recipe.

 I’m kind of surprised this wasn’t the very first recipe I ever posted to the blog.
 (Though my first post was not surprisingly still in the carb family).